 After KLEM stopped in 2003 I was approached by Kees Aerts, co-owner of Groove Unlimited.
-He asked me if I was interested in starting a brand new printed international electronic music magazine with some trusted copy editors and translators, and become part of the editorial staff.
-Of course I couldn’t resist this great opportunity.
+He asked me if I was interested in starting a brand new printed international electronic music magazine with some trusted copy editors and translators, and becoming part of the editorial staff.
+Of course, I couldn’t resist this great opportunity.

-After a necessary break from it all I decided to start my own website Sonic Immersion in fall of 2007, my personal outlet for electronic music reviews, articles and lots more.
+After a necessary break from it all, I decided to start my own website Sonic Immersion in the fall of 2007, my personal outlet for electronic music reviews, articles, and lots more.

 P.S.
 If you like to know more about my taste, you might wanna immerse yourself into “My Choices“.